 Lifetime tax allowance

-The total amount you are allowed in all of your registered pensions schemes before you have to start paying tax on them.
+The total amount allowed in all of your registered pensions schemes (excluding your state pension) before you have to start paying tax is called the lifetime allowance.
+The charge payable on any value, when taken, above this is the Lifetime tax allowance charge.

-A one-off payment made to the policy under a group life insurance policy when an employee dies.
+A one-off payment made to the death in service insurance policy trustees when an employee dies.

-The person chosen by an employee to receive a lump-sum payment under a group life insurance policy, in the event of an employee's death.
-The scheme Trustees will take this nomination into account when paying out a claim.
+The person chosen by an employee to receive a lump sum payment under a death in service insurance policy, in the event of an employee's death.
+The scheme trustees will take this nomination into account when paying out a claim.

-The employer who takes out group life insurance as a benefit for their staff.
+The employer who takes out death in service insurance as a benefit for their staff.

-Factors insurers look at to decide how much to charge for an insurance policy, such as postcode, and the industry a company works in.
+Factors providers look at to decide how much to charge for an insurance policy, such as postcode, and the industry a company works in.

 Small to Medium Enterprise - generally a small or medium sized business.